-Whether I'm providing creative direction for complex, large-scale web applications, taking wireframes from vision to working prototypes, creating user flow diagrams, organizing small-scale usability tests, or contributing other UI deliverables to a project, my aim in a SDCL is to find a balance between the user’s needs and the business' goals.
+Whether I'm working on websites or mobile applications, taking wireframes from vision to working prototypes, creating user flow diagrams, organizing usability tests, or contributing other UX deliverables to a project, my aim in a SDCL is to find a balance between the user’s needs and the business' goals.

 Over time, I've learned how to work effectively as a liason between Business Analysts, Project Managers, Software Developers, Senior Management, Marketing staff and of course, users.
 I've gained experience in how to effectively apply UX methods to capture information necessary to build an interface that meets as many user and business goals as possible.